Characterizing arbitrary quantum networks in the noisy intermediate-scale quantum era

+Apart from the unavoidable global noise, quantum networks in the NISQ era share at least other three features: intermediate-scale, random, and sparse.
+Though the size of quantum networks in the NISQ era is limited, it can be not small, considering that IBM has unveiled a quantum chip with $433$ qubits~\cite{choi2023ibm} already.
+The randomness in the network~\cite{wiersma2010random} can originate from the random establishment of quantum links with quantum repeaters~\cite{briegel1998quantum,sangouard2011quantum}, and also the decoherence of established links as considered in waiting time~\cite{vinay2019statistical}.
+Degeneration of a triangle quantum network until a classical network is illustrated in Fig.~\ref{fig:inflation}.
+Since genuine multipartite entanglement is hard to prepare and to maintain~\cite{mooney2021generation,zhang2022quantum}, the realistic quantum networks will be sparse.
+Tools for quantum networks in the NISQ era regarding those features are still missing.

-In this paper, we prompt techniques in the toolbox for IQN to work for CQN by making use of more information of the state or network, e.g., the purity of the state and the exact noise model of the network.
-Our main observation is that the classical correlation in a state can be captured by its purity.
-Pretty recent research shows that the purity of a multipartite state can be evaluated efficiently with only local operations~\cite{elben2020mixedstate,huang2020predicting}.
-Once the information of the global classical correlation is known, the techniques using inequalities of probabilities can be adapted for CQN.
-Hence, this approach is practical.
-Besides, we developed norm inequalities which are more efficient for big quantum networks.
-One kind of our norm inequalities works even for a collection of networks with different kinds of topology, which answers one open question in the review paper on Bell nonlocality in quantum networks~\cite{tavakoli2021bell}.
+In this work, we characterize correlated quantum networks in the NISQ era by employing the purity of the state and covariance of the measured data.
+Those methods are operational in the sense that only the available experiment data is employed, without knowing the exact underlying quantum state.
+Purity of the network state plays an essential role here, as the classical correlation in a state can be captured by its purity.
+Pretty recent research shows that the purity of a multipartite state can be evaluated efficiently with only local operations~\cite{elben2020mixedstate,huang2020predicting}, which fits the network scenario.
+The methods developed here are feasible for noisy intermediate-scale or big quantum networks.
+Interestingly, they work even for a collection of networks with different kinds of topology, which can cover the random network models, especially the ones with probabilistic genuine bipartite sources as in the consideration of quantum repeaters~\cite{briegel1998quantum}.
+Thus, they answer one corresponding open question in the review paper on nonlocality in quantum networks~\cite{tavakoli2021bell}.
+We can also apply our methods to a part of the network instead of the whole, which fits the sparse structure of the network in the NISQ era and reduces the difficulty of computation.